 [INSERT FIGURE 6]

 The results reported in Figure 6 are complex.
-Locations whose residents have higher average travel times to work also scored higher on many of our economic development indicators: impacts on population growth, per capita income, and rents the strongest; there were no statistically significant impacts on changes in college graduates.
+Locations whose residents have higher average travel times to work also scored higher on many of our economic development indicators: impacts on job growth, population growth, per capita income, and rents were the strongest; there were no statistically significant impacts on changes in college graduates.
 Patent concentrations, however, were significantly lower in high-commute places.
 Still, whatever psychological pain may be associated with long commutes, it does not seem to negatively impact the economic performance of many cities.
-Commute times may come from reverse commuting (Glaeser, Kolko and Saiz 2004), where persons prefer to live in high-amenity urban cores and commute to suburban workplaces; we cannot be sure.
+On explanation is that commute times may come from reverse commuting (Glaeser, Kolko and Saiz 2004), where persons prefer to live in high-amenity urban cores and commute to suburban workplaces; we cannot be sure.
 In any case, the results call for more investigation into exactly where and why the association between high commute times and urban development is so strong.
 We tested whether the relations change when we include tolerant social climates in the model, and for the most part they are not suppressed.
 Other possible interactions are explored below.
-If Glaeser is correct that the city of the future minimizes transportation cost, that future does not seem to be here yet.
+If Glaeser is correct that the city of the future minimizes transportation cost, that future does not seem to be here yet, even if the connection between high commute times and declines in college graduates and lower concentrations of patents may suggest it is on the way.

 Public transportation usage, by contrast, showed the nearly opposite pattern: it predicts greater patents per capita but declining population, income, and rents.
-Working at home showed surprisingly strong impacts, predicting more patents per capita of all kinds, population growth, rising rents, increases in college graduates, and (slight) job growth; incomes declined where people worked at home.
+Working at home showed surprisingly strong impacts, predicting more patents per capita of all kinds, population growth, rising rents, increases in college graduates, and (slight) job growth; at the same time, incomes declined where more people worked at home.
 These results could suggest a general willingness in the population at large to sacrifice money for the flexibility and self-motivation historically more restricted to artists and intellectuals, as well as potential gains in creativity and economic performance arising from the diffusion of that workstyle more broadly.
 Walking to work is associated with more entertainment and other patents per capita, but also with population loss, job loss, and declines in post-graduates.
 It is not significantly related to change in college graduates, income growth, rents, or high-tech patents.
 Whatever positive social goods grow from walking to work, for the most part they do not seem to have translated as of yet to economic gains.
-Both dense zip codes and counties do predict more patents, as the proposition predicts, dense zip codes (but not counties) gained population, while dense counties (but not zip codes) gained college graduates.
+Both dense zip codes and counties are associated with higher concentrations of patents, as the proposition predicts, but dense zip codes gained population while dense counties lost population, and dense counties gained college graduates while dense zip codes lost college graduates.
+Further, dense zip codes experienced losses in per capita income.
+This may indicate a demographic shift in the inhabitants of dense zip codes (i.e. urban areas) away from the college educated, even though the number of college educated individuals appear to be growing in relatively dense counties.
 These results suggest a need to modify the observation, noted by many, that much U.S. growth has occurred in less dense suburban and exurban communities, in particular to investigate density at different geographic levels and in reference to different sub-populations.